zammad/zammad-admin-documentation/manage/time-accounting.rst

 Reviewing accounted time
 ------------------------

-Below the selector configuration, Zammad provides "Overviews" which will contain all accounted times for your tickets.
+Below the selector configuration, Zammad provides an accounted time section which will contain all accounted times for your tickets.
 Accounted times are displayed per years and months.

    .. hint::